 The nutrients your immune system needs - and how to make sure you're getting them

-You’ll probably be surprised by the simple, affordable ways you can improve your body’s resistance to disease.
+You’ll probably be surprised by the simple, affordable ways you can improve your body’s natural resistance.
 To improve your immune system with vitamins and supplements, read up on the relevant scientific research, as well as which nutrients are right for your unique needs.
-It is also important to take a long-term approach, as creating the foundation of a healthy lifestyle is the best defense against illness.
+It is also important to take a long-term approach, as creating the foundation of a healthy lifestyle is the best defense.

 The 8 best vitamins and minerals for immune system support